scrapy/scrapy/docs/topics/leaks.rst

         callback=self.parse, meta={referer: response}")

-That line is passing a response reference inside a request which effectively ties the response lifetime to the requests one, and that's would definitely cause memory leaks.
+That line is passing a response reference inside a request which effectively ties the response lifetime to the requests' one, and that would definitely cause memory leaks.

 Let's see how we can discover which one is the nasty spider (without knowing it